 2 - Take advantage of scholarships.

 Once again, be sure to do your research!
-Shockingly, billions of dollars in free college funding goes unclaimed each academic year, so make sure to check out all avenues of financing your college degree.
-For example, StraighterLine has over 100 partner colleges, and some of these schools have chosen to participate in a scholarship program.
+Surprisingly, millions of dollars in free college funding goes unclaimed each academic year, so make sure to check out all avenues of financing your college degree.
+For example, StraighterLine has over 120 partner colleges, and some of these schools have chosen to participate in a scholarship program.

-Students completing four or more StraighterLine courses are eligible to receive additional tuition discounts and scholarships at these participating colleges.
+Students completing four or more StraighterLine courses are eligible to receive additional tuition discounts and scholarships at participating partner colleges.
 The bottom line is, why pay more than you need to for a quality education?
 Take the time to research your scholarship opportunities.

 3 - Work while you go to college.